-We like to do fun and special name writing activities, but I also find it important to incorporate it into our daily routines.
-The key is to make it meaningful and inviting!
+We like to do fun and special name writing activities, and of course these should be included in your preschool curriculum.
+But I also find it important to incorporate it into our daily routines!
+The key is to make it meaningful and inviting.
 Here are 10 of my favorite ways to incorporate preschool name writing practice into a child’s daily life.

 This post contains affiliate links for your convenience.